Jax05/100-days-of-code/log.md

 ### Day 4: June 24, 2017, Saturday

-**Today's Progress**: Went through FreeCodeCamp's exercises, up to [193] in terms of exercise progress.
+**Today's Progress**: Went through freeCodeCamp's exercises, up to [193] in terms of exercise progress.
 Getting ready to go to Bike Rodeo + Multicultural Festival.
 Should be home around 21:00, I'll commit in my brain to code again before 24:00.
 Began first twitch stream for my coding journey.
 Continued on after 20:30, finished up at [216] challenges completed.
 Will resume tomorrow!

 **Links**